 Welcome to our farm page!
 We love fresh eggs and love animals, so we decided to raise chickens for eggs!
-What started as 10 chickens in 2017 will be roughly 120 chickens in 2025!
+What started as 10 chickens in 2017 turned into over 100 chickens in 2025!
 We pamper our chickens to keep them happy and healthy.
 If you are in the Camano Island area and you are welcome to come see the chickens and buy eggs if we have them!

 One of our neighbors (thanks Lisa!) shared some pumpkins!
 I scratched a face on the surface to give the chirahna a hint for their carving activity.
 This is what the first hour or so looks like, sped up, then what was left a few hours later.
 Key lesson – never fall down in a chirahna enclosure!